TheBreakfastClub/CIS467/gameManifesto.md

   * High Res: it is glass and can be broken through
   * Medium Res: plexy glass can be broken with effort
   * Low Res: steel, can not be broken through.
+* **Barred Windows:** This is able to section off areas after the user is upgraded.
+  * High Res: the bars are fully defined, blocking any passage
+  * Medium Res: ?
+  * Low Res: bars have been blurred out to the point that the user can pass through

 ## Pixelation
 The current idea is that there will be three different levels of pixelation.
 This is a somewhat arbitrary constraint do to time, however the three levels adds a nice high, middle and low that is easier to design to.
 The three levels are to be worked out by the design group.